Kuteena: Location

 Kuteena is located 10 km from Rajasthan's northeastern border with Haryana and 10 km from National Highway number 8 (NH-8) at Shahajahanpur.
 The nearest railway station (Bawal) is 20 km away.
-This village is the holy land of Baba Kundandas maharaj.
 Kuteena is surrounded by Siryaani to the south, Gugalkota to the west, Giglana to the east, and Kaankar & Rajgarh to the north.
 It is in a valley amidst the Aravalli Range.
 The region of Neemrana (including Kuteena) and Behror was earlier entitled as Rath are due to their culture and language was named Rathi after that, with their tag line as - Kath Nave Par Rath Nave Na.